 Our expert surgeons at UChicago Medicine with specialized training in minimally invasive techniques use high definition laparoscopy and advanced robotic technology, making anti-reflux surgery a very safe and effective treatment option.
 These operations are performed using small, less than ½ inch cuts in the skin.
 This allows for not only less scaring, but also faster and easier recovery and less pain for patients.
 Using these minimally invasive techniques most patients go home later that day or the next day.

-Which GERD surgery is best for me?
 Our surgeons understand that every patient is unique.
 Depending on each your personal goals after surgery, your comfort with the procedure and your overall health, our team will help you make the right choice for you.

 The different types of GERD surgeries include: